cakephp/docs/en/plugins.rst

 Plugin Tips
 ===========

-Once a plugin has been installed in /Plugin, you can access it at the URL /plugin_name/controller_name/action.
-In our ContactManager plugin example, we'd access our ContactsController at /contact_manager/contacts.
+Once a plugin has been installed in /Plugin, you can access it at the URL ``/plugin_name/controller_name/action``.
+In our ContactManager plugin example, we'd access our ContactsController at ``/contact_manager/contacts``.

-Some final tips on working with plugins in your CakePHP
+Some final tips on working with plugins in your CakePHP applications:
-applications:

 -  When you don't have a [Plugin]AppController and [Plugin]AppModel, you'll get missing Controller errors when trying to access a plugin controller.
--  You can define your own layouts for plugins, inside /Plugin/[Plugin]/View/Layout.
+-  You can define your own layouts for plugins, inside ``/Plugin/[Plugin]/View/Layout``.
 Otherwise, plugins will use the layouts from the /App/View/Layout folder by default.
 -  You can do inter-plugin communication by using ``$this->requestAction('/plugin_name/controller_name/action');`` in your controllers.
--  If you use requestAction, make sure controller and model names are as unique as possible.
-Otherwise you might get PHP "redefined class ..." errors.

 .. meta::
     :title lang=en: Plugins